 Diane Tancredi (Secretary)

 The Trustees are three members of the congregation who oversee the finances and direct the provision of the facilities needed by the church.
-They provide counsel to the Senior Executive Team (SET) regarding the major financial commitments of the church.
+They provide counsel to the Lead Team regarding the major financial commitments of the church.
 The Trustees serve as Non-Staff Elders.

 The Trustees for Valley Christian Church are:

-The Overseers are three pastors of nationally respected congregations and/or ministries who love Valley Christian Church and are willing to provide spiritual protection to the church.
+The Overseers are leaders of nationally respected congregations and/or ministries who love Valley Christian Church and are willing to provide spiritual protection to the church.
 They may be called in to help in accountability matters relating to the Lead Pastor if requested by the Trustees.
 The Overseers serve as Apostolic Elders.

 The Overseers for Valley Christian Church are: